orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Problem_NavigateTorpedoes.md

 This was a very difficult time for the family.
 JS mom and HTML dad had to travel back and forth between home and work and the hospital all the time.
 They tried to keep things normal for both you, the `<frame>` and `<iframe>` and all the other siblings.
-To make things look normal, even though it really wasn't, they ended up doing a lot behind the scenes to make things feel ok and safe.
+To make things look normal, even though it really wasn't, they ended up doing a lot behind the scenes.
 However, it didn't really work.
 They ended up doing too much.
 And it didn't become that safe.
 So, eventually, things kinda fell apart.
-Thankfully, `<iframe>` survived and gradually moved home. `<iframe>` now mostly plays in the `sandbox`.
+Thankfully, `<iframe>` survived and gradually moved home. `<iframe>` now plays in the `sandbox`.
 But. `<frame>` died. `<frame>` is dead.

 Mom and dad still struggle to cope with the loss of `<frame>`.
 The main reason for this is that